 31 August 2025

-Great little essay on the use of language in contemporary painting by Jonathan (Tignor) from the latest entry to his Malerblöd Substack (subscribe to it if you're reading this).
+Great little essay on the use of language in contemporary painting by Jonathan (Tignor) from the latest entry to his Malerblöd Substack (worth a subscription if you're reading this).
 Especially the bit where he explains: “Language is hardly stable, but against the backdrop of an abstract painting, there is an illusion of stability.”

 He addresses Daisy Parris's painting Portrait of a Poem, pointing out how “the third poetic panel is the most successful to [him] because it operates like the Basquiat above [Untitled (Tar Tar Tar, Lead Lead Lead), 1981].
 “Haven’t / Wrote” is barely legible through the blast of paint.
 It is says more by saying less.”

-That immediately made me think of Jasper Johns's Flag (1954-55), which I just saw at MoMA in New York.
-It's nearly impossible to find an image online that is high-quality enough to decipher the tiny words contained in the bits of newspaper articles caked in encaustic, but up close in person there were many great little moments that I could imagine must have been quite satisfying for him to push back and pull forward.
+That immediately made me think of Jasper Johns's Flag (1954-55), which I just saw for the first time at MoMA in New York.
+It's nearly impossible to find an image online that is high-quality enough to decipher the tiny sentences contained in the bits of its newspaper articles caked in encaustic, but up close in person there were many great little moments that I could imagine must have been quite satisfying for him to recontextualize.
 Remembering a small section in particular of one of the flag's stripes where most of the newsprint is covered, but the end of a sentence about someone “going into shock” is legible.
 That to me felt like a nice example of language being used to expand rather than prescribe.